Jaidon-Smith/public_datasets/README.md

 ## Tatoeba Japanese
 Japanese sentences that contain audio on [Tatobeta](https://tatoeba.org/eng/downloads).

-Consists of about 1h of Japanese speech.
+Consists of about 1h of Japanese speech made up from 1525 sentences.

 # How to Use
 Make sure that [TensorFlow Datasets](https://www.tensorflow.org/datasets) Nightly is installed.